act-rules/act-rules.github.io/_rules/letter-spacing-not-important-24afc2.md

 ## Accessibility Support

 While some assistive technologies are able to set [user origin][] styles, others, such as browser extensions, are only able to set style with the [author origin][].
 Such assistive technologies can not create styles with a high enough [priority][] to override a `style` attribute with the [important flag][].
-If accessibility support does not include assistive technologies that override [letter spacing][] through [author origin][], this rule should not be used.
+If accessibility support does not include assistive technologies that override [letter-spacing][] through [author origin][], this rule should not be used.

 ## Background